What is a payment gateway and how does it work?

 Security

-As a merchant, you need to protect your customers' credit card data.
-If a customer doesn't trust your website with their information, they're unlikely to complete the sale.
-If you want to accept credit cards online, ensure your payment gateway is PCI compliant.
+As a merchant, it's important to protect your customers' credit card data.
+If customers don't trust your website with their information, they're unlikely to complete the sale.
+If you want to accept credit cards online, ensure your payment gateway is PCI-compliant.

 Hosted versus self-hosted